copernic-us/lx04/README.md

 $ repo sync

-Download or clone this repository, go to /twrp/device and create xiaomi/mi_lx04.
+Download or clone this repository, go to /twrp/ and create folder /device/xiaomi/lx04.
 Copy this repo to your created folder

 Build your recovery: